Take our reading test

 Causes Not Work Arounds

 Most dyslexia programs are phonics or instruction-based.
 They replicate the school experience and school methodology, working around the underlying problems that cause dyslexia.
-By contrast, Fast FordWord works on the cognitive skills that cause dyslexia as well as reading skills.

 Second, our exercises are self-paced whereas most instruction is static.
 At school and for many tutors, the curriculum is set.
 And unless your child is receiving one-on-one instruction, the class moves on whether your child is ready or not.